Federal Reserve Watch: When Is Balance Sheet Reduction Starting?

 Apparently, the reduction of the balance sheet is not going to be that easy.
 Lots of things going on - some of which you can call operational.

-But, reserve balances with Federal Reserve Banks -- a proxy for excess reserves in the banking system…fell during the week by $12.6 billion.
+But, reserve balances with Federal Reserve Banks, a proxy for excess reserves in the banking system, fell during the week by $12.6 billion.

-Taking a little longer look at the statistics, the Federal Reserve's balance sheet also rose from September 6, to October 18 by $10.6 billion, with most of the increase coming last week in mortgage-backed securities.
+Taking a little longer look at the statistics, the Federal Reserve's balance sheet also rose by $10.6 billion from September 6 to October 18, with most of the increase coming last week in mortgage-backed securities.

 Excess reserves in the banking system fell by a total of $118.5 billion.